meistdan/pmdas/README.md

 We compiled the project with Visual Studio 2019 (x64), but it should work also with other compilers using CMake.

 ## Usage
 There are three sample scenes in SDK/data: pool, cornell-box, and chess.
 We use env file format for the configuration.
-Besides scene configuration, we can also configre sampling:
+Besides scene configuration, we can also configure sampling:
 ```
 Sampler {
     mdas true # use mdas or qmc